- Before you begin

 - Check your work

 - Test your subscription setup

-This guide will walk you through creating your first subscription and detail the general functionality of recurring subscription products with ReCharge.
+This guide will walk you through creating your first subscription ruleset and detail the general functionality of recurring subscription products with Recharge.

 What are Rulesets?

 Subscription rulesets control everything about how a subscription functions, such as:

 - The products you want to offer for subscription.

 - How often the customer will be charged.

 - How often the product will be shipped.